OmololaOgunrinde/OmololaOgunrinde/README.md

 ---

-*"The most important thing in data analytics isn't the tools — it's understanding the problem you're solving."*
+*"The most important thing in data analytics isn't the tools, it's understanding the problem you're solving."*